-The consolidated interim financial statements comprise the interim financial statements of the Group and its subsidiaries as at 30 June 2019.
+The consolidated interim financial statements comprise the interim financial statements of the Company and its subsidiaries and associates as at 30 September, 2019.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Specifically, the Group controls an investee if and only if the Group has: